moccalotto/kaos/_rulebook/main.md

 {:.noprint}
 See the equipment list [here]({{ '/rulebook/equipment/' | prepend: site.baseurl }})
 to find out how much damage your weapon deals.

+{:.noscreen}
+Take a look at the equipment list (a separate document) for more information about weapons.

 #### Damage Reduction
 If you have Damage Reduction [X] against some type of damage,